IndyBar Foundation Grants

 2020 Community Empowerment Grant

-Due to the COVID-19 public health emergency, funds for the Community Empowerment Grant are being redirected to the Crisis Empowerment Grants.
+Due to the COVID-19 public health emergency, funds for the Community Empowerment Grant were redirected to the Crisis Empowerment Grants.
 See more here.

 The Indianapolis Bar Foundation awards thousands of dollars to a variety of community service programs each year.
 Projects funded include the following: